willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### How to overcome a rejected message (Withdraw)

-If you have the Organizational Messages Writer Microsoft Entra role as described above, you can overcome a rejection from the approvers in your tenant.
+If you have the Organizational Messages Writer Microsoft Entra role as described previously, you can overcome a rejection from the approvers in your tenant.
 To do so:

 1. Filter status to **Rejected**.